NomiChirps/tplp2/README.md

 ## TODO / Notes

+- 32-bit aligned reads and writes are atomic.
+It would be nice to take advantage of that and avoid some locking.
 - [ ] fix lvgl+simulator so it doesn't build SDL2 twice
 - [ ] it is time to reorganize the directory structure again
   - we've got /openocd, /lib, /picolog, /tplp... too many different kinds of things at the top level